jeras/synthesis-primitives/README.md

 I was wandering how different synthesis tools would handle this equation in comparison to a for loop formula.

 A FPGA tool could do a better job with the addition formula

+test -x and observe schematic
+test adder and mux primitives